Monterey Bay Aquarium is one of the finest aquaria in the USA.

 If you familiarize yourself with the Aquarium’s map, you won’t miss out on any exhibits, and you won’t waste your time getting lost as well.

 A map of the Aquarium will help you find the exhibits and all the other visitor services like washrooms, restaurants, and so on.

 Aquarium’s Second Floor

-We recommend you bookmark this page or print out of the map for later use.
+We recommend you bookmark this page or download the map (pdf, 1.4 mb) for later use.

 Monterey Bay Aquarium is highly rated on TripAdvisor – 4.5 out of 5.